eddi888/camel-tinkerforge/README.md

 secret         |               | Secret String for authenticate autoReconnect  | true          | reconnection on broken connection timeout        | 2500          | Timeout
-enumerate      | false         | Enumerate list over all devices deviceType     |               | Temperatur, Line, IO-4, Color, MotionDetector, ...
+deviceType     |               | Temperatur, Line, IO-4, Color, MotionDetector, ...
-uid            |               | UID of the Bricklet
+uid            |               | UID of the Bricklet callback       |               | add Listener to ConsumerEndpoint for receive values, if callback is null all Listeners will be registrate

 ## Producer Endpoints